 The stainless steel sink and drainer should only be cleaned with light detergent.
 Under no circumstances should bleach be used since this will react adversely with the stainless steel and may cause small holes in the metal.
-Immediately beneath the sink is a slide-out cutlery drawer.

 Extra Work Surface